Mini Transat 2021 Sponsorship by Velotrade

 Determination and perseverance are essential in this intensive solo transatlantic yacht race.
 The Mini Transat elicits emotions almost too hard to be transcribed…

-Meet the Passionate Skipper
+The Passionate Skipper

 Brieuc Lebec grew up in la Trinité Sur Mer, where he became an accomplished sailor strengthening the rooted family passion for sailing.